hansyuan/cr-algs/README.md

 # Cruz Roja Ambulance Algorithms WI 18

+TODO link the clock with the chooser and the gui

 - Now I get why we used the Python Notebook.
 Fortunately, I heard that the new Jupyter lab is out so maybe I will try to install it.